Netflix/falcor/model.md

 model.getValue('todos[0].name').then(log);
 ```

-For more information on how the Model JSON cache works, see the Model JSON cache.
+For more information on how the Model JSON cache works, see The Model Cache.

 # Working with JSON data using a Model